Skip to content

 • Verify your local network settings to ensure that port 18888 is not blocked.

-• Open the Docker application, navigate to Settings -> Resources -> Network, and check the option 'Use kernel networking for UDP'.
+• If you are using macOS, open the Docker application, navigate to Settings -> Resources -> Network, and check the option `Use kernel networking for UDP`.
 Then restart Docker and your container.